National Origin Discrimination: Monterey Park Workplace Laws

 Defining National Origin Discrimination at Work

 Workplace national origin discrimination occurs when employees experience unfair treatment based on their ethnicity, cultural background, accent, or perceived national identity.
-The U.S. Equal Employment Opportunity Commission defines this form of discrimination as illegal under federal employment laws, protecting individuals from prejudicial workplace practices.
+The U.S. Equal Employment Opportunity Commission enforces federal prohibitions against this form of discrimination under Title VII of the Civil Rights Act of 1964, which applies to employers with 15 or more employees.
+California’s Fair Employment and Housing Act (FEHA) provides even broader protections, covering employers with 5 or more employees.

 This type of discrimination can manifest in multiple ways, including but not limited to:

 National origin discrimination extends beyond simple geographic distinctions.
 It encompasses complex interactions involving cultural identity, language proficiency, and systemic workplace biases.
-Naval Postgraduate School Equal Employment Opportunity guidelines emphasize that discrimination can include unfair treatment related to birthplace, ancestry, cultural practices, and linguistic traits specific to ethnic groups.
+Federal EEOC guidelines clarify that national origin discrimination includes unfair treatment related to birthplace, ancestry, cultural practices, and linguistic traits specific to ethnic groups, as well as discrimination based on perceived national origin even where the perception is incorrect.

 Employers cannot make employment decisions based on stereotypes, assumptions, or perceived differences related to an individual’s national origin.